Information for journalists

 - We’re champions of green energy

-In 2016/17 we produced nearly a third of our heating through renewable energy.
-Our ambition is to reduce our overall energy use by 20%, and source 50% of the energy we use from renewables by 2020/21.
+In 2017/18 more than 20% of the energy we used came from renewable sources.
+Our ambition is to reduce our overall energy use by 15%, and source 50% of the energy we use from renewables by 2020/21.

 - We know a thing or two about gardens…